music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 static pose.
 The repeated turns are building energy and tension, which is released when the motion is stopped.
 The same thing is happening in our triples, but on a much shorter time scale.

-Because the "walk-walk" doesn't have any emphasis, it can kinda fit with anything, and offer much when trying to discern West Coast Swing Music.
+Because the "walk-walk" doesn't have any emphasis, it can fit with anything, and offer much when trying to discern West Coast Swing Music.
 Thus, I'm going to use the "triple-step" as our fundamental West Coast Swing rhythm, and ignore the walk-walk.
 After all, who has ever heard of a judge complaining about "not enough walk-walks"?